fmilana/TranslationAnnotator/README.md

 ## Instructions

-To run the application:
+### To run the application:

-1. Navigate to /app and install nodejs and Electron
+1. Navigate to /app

+2. Install nodejs and Electron

-2. Run  ```npm start``` to run the app
+3. Run  ```npm start```

-(install pip libraries from requirements.txt in the root folder to run python scripts)

-To build executables:
+### To build executables:

-1. Navigate to /app and install electron-builder
+1. Navigate to /app

+2. Install electron-builder

 2. Run ```npm run build:[win/mac/linux]```

 3. Navigate to app/dist for executables

+### Python Scripts

+Python scripts have already been run.
+If the data or prompts are modified, run:

+- ```python src/preprocess.py``` to extract and align cleaned paragraphs from the source and translated texts.
+- ```python src/call.py --translator [translator] --tag [tag]``` to make API calls to Anthropic on all of the translator's text for the selected tag.
+Ensure that a .env file is created in the root folder with an ANTHROPIC_API_KEY.

+Translators:
+- knight
+- behn
+- glanvill

+Tags:
+- LS
+- NCE
+- RW
+- SC
+- UP
+- IIM